jsingh-ai/DataIngestOPC/README.md

 ## Azure MySQL Setup

-Use this sequence for a real Azure MySQL environment from **Command Prompt**:
+Use this sequence for a real Azure MySQL environment from **Command Prompt**.
+This is the recommended path for your Windows VM:

 ```cmd
 cd /d C:\Users\jsingh\Desktop\DataIngestOPC\opc-platform